Irish soldier serving as UN peacekeeper in Lebanon killed in convoy attack

 The peacekeeper who suffered fatal injuries was pronounced dead on arrival at the hospital.

+“We are coordinating with the Lebanese Armed Forces, and have launched an investigation to determine exactly what happened,” the statement read.
+“We offer our deepest condolences to the friends, family, and colleagues of the peacekeeper who died.”

+“We are hopeful for a full and fast recovery for those injured.
+Our thoughts are also with the local civilians who may have been injured or frightened in the incident.”

-The Defence Forces said the name of the soldier who was killed is not being released at this time, but that his family has been informed.
+The Irish Defence Forces said the name of the soldier who was killed is not being released at this time, but that his family has been informed.
+They said eight soldiers had been in the two car convoy at the time of the incident.
+Wednesday’s death is the first time a Unifil soldier has been killed in Lebanon since 2007 when three Colombian and three Spanish soldiers in the international force were hit by a bomb blast in the south.

+It is also not the first time Irish peacekeepers have been attacked.
+In January a Unifil convoy came under attack by unknown perpetrators in the southern town of Bint Jbeil.
+At the time the UN said vehicles were “vandalised and official items were stolen.”
+It followed a similar attack on Finnish peacekeepers in December 2021.

+About 13,000 UN Peacekeepers are stationed in Lebanon, where the interim force has managed a ceasefire with Israel and was originally created to oversee the withdrawal of Israeli troops after a 1978 invasion.
+It was later expanded in Lebanon under a UN-brokered truce after the monthlong war between Israel and Hezbollah militants in 2006.

 “Our thoughts are with his family, his friends and his fellow peacekeepers from the 121st Infantry Battalion,” he said.